 |The content on this page was first published on The Fun Mouse website and has been reposted with permission.
 Please do not reproduce in any way.|

 How to Tame a MousePatience is key to taming a mouse.
 The best thing you can do is start when they are young.
 Once you can safely handle the babies without upsetting the mom, you should start picking them up.
-When a baby mouse is still a pinkie, you shouldn't hold them for very long, but it is a good idea to hold them for a couple minutes each day after they are 3-4 days old.
+When a baby mouse is still a pinkie, you shouldn't hold them for very long, but it is a good idea to hold them for a couple of minutes each day after they are 3-4 days old.
 Once the babies start to open their eyes, they enter what's known as the "popcorn stage."
 They will begin to jump around like popping popcorn.
 Be careful in this stage as the babies can get hurt by jumping out of your hand.
 They are also hard to catch once out of the hand.
 This stage can get frustrating but keep in mind that it will get better with time and patience.
-Holding the babies before their eyes open can greatly help this stage or even eliminate it all together.
+Holding the babies before their eyes open can greatly help this stage or even eliminate it altogether.

 The Proper Way to Pick Up a MouseI recommend that you let your mouse get to know you before picking them up.
 This way they will feel less intimidated.
 Try just putting your hand in their cage and letting them come to you.
 More than likely your mouse will come up to you and crawl into your hand, given enough time.
 Mice are very curious and outgoing, but they can be timid at first.
 If you use this method you must be patient and present your hand in a not-so-intimidating way, i.e. keep your hand below your mouse's eye level and bring your hand slowly closer to the mouse from an angle.
 Swooping in from above the mouse can be very frightening, as you could be mistaken for an enemy such as a bird.
 I highly recommend letting your mouse come to you or picking her up by scooping her.